 2. Replace the damaged wheel ⇒ Introduction.
 If necessary, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility for assistance.

 4. Contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+A tire puncture may require professional repair or replacement depending on the location, size, and type of damage.

 Tires lose traction

 The tire may be too worn down to guarantee sufficient traction ⇒ Monitoring the tread depth.
+Wet roads, slush, snow, gravel, and cold surfaces make poor tire condition even more noticeable.

 1. Go slowly and carefully to the nearest suitably qualified professional to have the vehicle checked.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+For the Volkswagen Taos, this inspection should include tread depth, tire age, tire pressure, visible tire damage, wheel alignment, and the condition of the rims.

 Wheel bolts can only be undone with difficulty

 Wheel bolts can corrode over time.
 This means that the wheel bolts can only be undone with difficulty.
+Corrosion, dirt, damaged threads, incorrect tightening torque, or previous use of unsuitable tools can make removal harder and can also affect secure wheel installation.

 1. Contact professional assistance, or drive slowly and carefully to the nearest qualified professional to have the vehicle checked.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+Do not force wheel bolts with unsuitable tools, and do not grease or oil the wheel bolts or wheel hub threads.

 WARNING